w25-solutions/LaunchPad/README.md

 ### Actor: User

-- User Registration: <br />
+- 1.1 User Registration: <br />
 A new user can register for an account by providing their email address, and a password, and verifying their email.

-- User Login: <br />
+- 1.2 User Login: <br />
 A registered user can log in to their account using their email and password.

-- Password Reset: <br />
+- 1.3 Password Reset: <br />
 Users can reset their password if they forget it, through a secure process that verifies their identity via email.

-- Update User Information: <br />
+- 1.4 Update User Information: <br />
 Users can update their information (name). <br />
 Users can`t change their registered e-mail

+- 2.1 Subscribe: <br />
+Users can subscribe to a plan, entering payment information through a secure Stripe integration.<br />
+Extensible to any other payment provider as needed

-- Get Subscription Information: <br />
+- 2.2 Get Subscription Information: <br />
 Users can retrieve their subscription information (plan name, expiration date).

-- Cancel Subscription:  <br />
+- 2.3 Cancel Subscription:  <br />
 Users can cancel their subscription, with the option to provide feedback on their reason for cancellation.

-- Subscribe: <br />
-Users can subscribe to a plan, entering payment information through a secure Stripe integration.<br />
-Extensible to any other payment provider as needed

-- View Subscription History: <br />
+- 2.4 View Subscription History: <br />
 Users can view their current and past subscriptions, including start dates, end dates, and payment history.

 ### Actor: System itself

-- Notify the user regarding successful subscription: <br />
+- 3.1 Notify the user regarding successful subscription: <br />
 The system should notify the user by email about successful subscriptions.

-- Notify the user regarding subscription expiration: <br />
+- 3.2 Notify the user regarding subscription expiration: <br />
 The system should notify the user by email about the subscription expiration.

 ### Actor: External Systems

-- Payment Processing: <br />
+- 4.1 Payment Processing: <br />
 External payment gateways should be able to communicate successful and failed payment attempts to the system.

-- Subscription Renewal Notifications: <br />
+- 4.2 Subscription Renewal Notifications: <br />
 External payment gateways should be able to communicate subscription status changes to the system.

 # Proposed System Design